Monday, September 29, 2025

 “No group of people are entitled to their own early voting site, including college students, who already have more voting options than most other citizens.”

-At least one member of the Wake County Board of Elections defends Woodhouse now, saying the positions he took ten years ago against early voting should not be assigned to him now as a state official representing the Republican State Auditor’s Office.
+At least one member of the Wake County Board of Elections defends Woodhouse, saying the positions he took ten years ago against early voting should not be assigned to him now as a state official representing the Republican State Auditor’s office.

 But last year, the Republican-led NC General Assembly appointed Boliek, who won the November election over incumbent Democrat Jessica Holmes, to takeover state election administration and control from the governor.

 Gov. Stein sued to stop the change.
-The lawsuit is ongoing, but Boliek was allowed to proceed.
+That lawsuit is ongoing, but Boliek was allowed to proceed.

-Auditor Boliek then appointed two Republicans to join a third on the five-member board, and that Republican majority immediately began changing policy on May 1st.
+Auditor Boliek then appointed two Republicans to join a third on the five-member state elections board, and that Republican majority immediately began changing policy on May 1st.

-The new Republican Election Board voted to eliminate Sunday voting in two counties, and make it optional in the other 98, after being warned not to go much further for fear of legal action.
+The new Republican-led State Elections Board ultimately voted to eliminate Sunday voting in two counties, and make it optional in the other 98, after being warned not to go much further for fear of legal action.

-But a year ago, while lead American Majority, Woodhouse encouraged Republicans to change their earlier opposition to early voting.
+But a year ago, while leading American Majority, Woodhouse encouraged Republicans to change their earlier opposition to early voting, and instead use it for their benefit.

 Figures from the 2024 North Carolina General Election show that many Republicans were listening to Woodhouse, and won several offices 2024 because they changed up, and began voting early.